In This Article

 Professional teeth cleaning is a form of preventative dentistry that aims to maintain optimal oral hygiene.
 During a typical dental cleaning appointment, the dentist or dental hygienist cleans your teeth and uses special scalers to remove the accumulated plaque and tartar removal.
 Regular teeth cleaning is an essential component of optimal oral hygiene because it prevents the accumulation of plaque and tartar, which can lead to bacterial infections and gum disease.
 Most dentists recommend regular teeth cleanings once every six months, but you should follow your dentist’s advice about the frequency.

 Regular brushing and flossing are indisputably important for oral hygiene.
 However, despite your best brushing and flossing techniques, you can’t remove all the traces of food particles caught between your teeth or in the deep recesses of your mouth.
-Over time, these food particles turn into a white substance called plaque, which, over time, hardens into a yellow substance called tartar.
+Over time, these food particles turn into a white substance called plaque, which, over time, hardens into a yellow substance called tartar removal.

 Together, plaque and tartar create a fertile ground for bacterial decay, offering sustenance for harmful bacteria.
 The increased bacterial presence in your mouth leads to dental decay and gum disease.
 As such, you need regular teeth cleaning because the dental hygienist removes all the accumulated plaque and tartar and protects your teeth with fluoride.
 This prevents bad breath, cavities, and gum disease.

 Teeth cleaning prevents bacterial accumulation, which is the leading cause of cavities.
 When bacteria feast on plaque and tartar, they release harmful acids and toxins that cause dental decay and cavities.
 Regular dental cleaning prevents cavities, so you don’t need dental fillings or root canals later.

 Prevent Tooth Loss